How to Install Foundation Vents and How to Install Garage Vents

 To Caulk or not to Caulk:

-Less is more . . .
-EZRvent frames have been designed to not trap water and allow for water to pass and weep out.
+*Note: Improper application of caulking or over-caulking can actually lead to more harm than good.
+It is important not to trap water when caulking your vents.
+Less is more...
+EZRvent frames have been designed not to trap water, allowing water to pass and weep out.
 In most cases, not applying caulking is better to allow water to drain freely.

 Black-out Paint Jam Sill: